• Skip to primary navigation

 Cook the keema

-Heat the oil in a large pan and then add the chopped onions and peppers, and the minced garlic and ginger.
-Stirfry over a gentle heat until they start to soften.
+Heat the oil in a large pan and then add the chopped onions, peppers, minced garlic and ginger.
+Stirfry over gentle heat until the onions start to soften.
 This will take about 5 minutes.
-Don’t allow them to brown.
+Don't allow them to brown.

-Push the peppers and onions to one side and add half of the lamb mince.
+Push the peppers and onions to one side and add half of the lamb mince along with the spices.
 Turn the heat up slightly and fry the mince until it is crumbly and no longer pink.
 This should take 2 to 3 minutes.

-Mix the browned mince with the tomatoes and onions and push it to one side of the pan.
+Mix the browned mince with the peppers and onions and push it to one side of the pan.
 Add the remainder of the meat and continue to stirfry until it has browned.

 Stir the mince and vegetables together then stir in the stock, the chopped tomatoes and the tomato paste.
 Season with salt.